h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 This attribute is no longer needed in RADIUS/1.1.
 The Identifier field is unused, so it impossible for two requests to have the "same" ID.
 Instead, the Token field permits clients and servers to correlate requests and responses, independent of the Code being used.

 Therefore, the Original-Packet-Code attribute ({{RFC7930}} Section 4) MUST NOT be sent over a RADIUS/1.1 connection.
-That attribute is no longer used or needed.
+That attribute is not used or needed over RADIUS/1.1 connections.

 If the Original-Packet-Code attribute is received over a RADIUS/1.1 connection, the attribute MUST either be silently discarded, or be treated an as "invalid attribute", as defined in {{RFC6929}} Section 2.8.
-That is, existence of the Token field means that the Original-Packet-Code attribute is no longer needed to correlate Protocol-Error replies with outstanding requests.
+That is, existence of the Token field means that the Original-Packet-Code attribute is not needed in RADIUS/1.1 to correlate Protocol-Error replies with outstanding requests.

 We note that any packet which contains an Original-Packet-Code attribute can still be processed.
 There is no need to discard an entire packet simply because it contains an Original-Packet-Code attribute.